newca12/Ambassy/README.md

 ## How to use it
 This is an ongoing work.
 Ambassy is not yet usable.

+## How to make a runnable single jar
+sbt assembly

 ## TODO
 scala-redis : try PoC done for using Akka IO 2.2 https://github.com/debasishg/scala-redis/tree/redis-akka-io